-- Continue incentives for heating and cooling equipment; - Pilot upstream incentives through negotiated agreements which leverage program incentives through coordinated partnerships with trade allies (manufacturers and distributors) for matching consumer discounts; - Provide co-operative marketing incentives to support approved trade ally promotions of high efficiency space heating, cooling, and water heating equipment.
+- Continue incentives for heating and cooling equipment; - Continue the solar water heating as a WARMAdvantage program measure. - Pilot upstream incentives through negotiated agreements which leverage program incentives through coordinated partnerships with trade allies (manufacturers and distributors) for matching consumer discounts; - Provide co-operative marketing incentives to support approved trade ally promotions of high efficiency space heating, cooling, and water heating equipment.
 The program will also pursue opportunities for enhancing cross-marketing with other programs, particularly the Utility approved enhanced incentive programs. - Support the training of HVAC contractors and technicians on the proper calculation of heating and cooling loads, system design, installation techniques, and consumer benefits of high efficiency gas heating and cooling equipment and/or any other substantial form of training that is directly related to the promotion of energy efficiency and quality equipment installation.